If you use Google Analytics to track user behavior on your website, you might also want to gain similar insights into your iPaper Flipbooks.

 Select your Data Stream or add a new one.
 See more on that here.

-Once you have your measurement ID, then navigate to the account settings or for the settings on which you want the Google Analytics account to start tracking.
+Once you have your measurement ID, you can edit the settings either on the account level, or specific to each folder.
+Navigate to the account settings or folder settings on which you want the Google Analytics account to start tracking.

-Please note: There is no need to fill in, anything in the "Trusted domain" section, unless you are setting up cross domain tracking.
+NB: There is no need to fill in, anything in the 'Trusted domain' section, unless you are setting up cross-domain tracking.
+You can read more about cross-domain tracking here:

-iPaper sends a comprehensive list of Events to Google Analytics, when integrating directly with either GA4 or universal analytics, that is to say not using Google Tag Manager.
-See the full list here;
+iPaper sends a comprehensive list of events to Google Analytics, when integrating directly with either GA4 or Universal Analytics (UA).
+An indirect integration, in this case, means that the integration is set up via Google Tag Manager.

-This means that it in GA 4 the event names will look like this:
+NB: GA4 does not, by default, collect event categories.
+As such, Flipbook event names are prefixed with 'ipf'.
+This means that it in GA4 the event names will look like this:

-Please see this video about finding the iPaper events in your GA4 account:
+We've also made a handy video on finding the iPaper events in your GA4 account, below:

-For further information about using iPapers events in your Google Analytics reports.
-Please see the article about creating and using audiences with Google Analytics 4.
+For further information about using iPaper's events in your Google Analytics reports, read our article about creating and using audiences with Google Analytics 4: